Star Trek: Strange New Worlds: Writing

-Goldsman said the series was more episodic than Discovery and Picard, a style closer to The Original Series, though it does take advantage of serialized storytelling to develop character arcs.
-Myers elaborated that the writers wanted to bring a "modern character sensibility" to "Star Trek in the way Star Trek stories were always told.
-It's a ship and it's traveling to strange new worlds and we are going to tell big ideas science fiction adventures in an episodic mode.
+The series is more episodic than Discovery and Picard, a style closer to The Original Series, but it takes advantage of serialized storytelling to develop character arcs.
+Myers said the writers wanted to bring a "modern character sensibility" to "Star Trek in the way Star Trek stories were always told.
+It's a ship and it's traveling to strange new worlds and we are going to tell big idea science fiction adventures in an episodic mode.
 So we have room to meet new aliens, see new ships, visit new cultures."
-Since the series has just 10 episodes a season, unlike the 20 episodes or more that past episodic Star Trek seasons had, the producers felt Strange New Worlds was not able to "just [try] different things" and instead wanted to show its full potential by giving each episode a "dramatically" different genre and tone.
+Since the series has just ten episodes a season, unlike the 20 episodes or more that past episodic Star Trek seasons had, the producers felt Strange New Worlds was not able to just try things and instead wanted to show its full potential by giving each episode a dramatically different genre and tone.
+Goldsman said this was the only series he worked on where he wished to have double the number of episodes, as the writers had to discard ten good ideas for each ten that were selected for a season.
+One idea that never came to fruition was a fully animated episode inspired by Star Trek: The Animated Series (1973–74), though the series does crossover with the animated series Star Trek: Lower Decks (2020–2024) in the second-season episode "Those Old Scientists".

+After working as a general science advisor on Discovery and the other Paramount+ Star Trek series, astrophysicist Erin Macdonald did the same for Strange New Worlds.
+She said each series was on a "spectrum of science to fiction" and her role on Strange New Worlds was mostly to help the writers remove the "word salad" from science explanations and tweak other dialogue to ensure the correct terms were being used.